HeroQuest

-HeroQuest, is an adventure board game created by the American board game manufacturer Milton Bradley in conjunction with the British company Games Workshop in 1989, and re-released in 2021.
-The game is loosely based around archetypes of fantasy role-playing games: the game itself was actually a game system, allowing the gamemaster (called "Morcar" and "Zargon" in the United Kingdom and North America respectively) to create dungeons of their own design through using the provided game board, tiles, furnishings and figures.
+HeroQuest is an adventure board game created by the American board game manufacturer Milton Bradley in conjunction with the British company Games Workshop in 1989, and re-released in 2021.
+The game is loosely based around archetypes of fantasy role-playing games: the game itself was actually a game system, allowing the gamemaster (called Morcar in the United Kingdom and Zargon in North America) to create dungeons of their own design through using the provided game board, tiles, furnishings and figures.
 The game manual describes Morcar/Zargon as a former apprentice of Mentor, and the parchment text is read aloud from Mentor's perspective.
 Several expansions have been released, each adding new tiles, traps, and monsters to the core system; the American localization also added new artifacts.

 History

 In the late 1980s, game designer Stephen Baker moved from Games Workshop (GW) to Milton Bradley and convinced Roger Ford, Milton Bradley's head of development to allow him to develop a fantasy genre game.
 Kennedy gave him the go-ahead if he kept the game simple.
 Baker contacted his former employer, Games Workshop, to develop the plastic miniatures that would be needed in the game, but he then decided to draw on their expertise in the fantasy game field to help develop the game.
 The result was the fantasy adventure board game HeroQuest (1989), in which the players work together against the gamemaster.
 The game was released in Britain, Europe and Australia in 1989, and the North American edition, with a different subtitle - Game system, in 1990.

 The game consists of a board and a number of individual miniatures and items.
 The protagonists are four heroes ("Barbarian", "Dwarf", "Elf" and "Wizard") who face a selection of monsters: Orcs, Goblins, Fimir, Chaos Warriors, a Chaos Warlock (which represents many of the named characters for the various quests, such as Sir Ragnar and the Witch Lord), a Gargoyle and a number of Undead: skeletons, zombies and mummies.

 In a 1989 interview, designer Stephen Baker agreed that the game was too easy if the players all cooperated, but explained that "The game is really aimed at 10–12 year olds who play with their mums and dads.
 My feeling is that they play in a very competitive, rather than co-operative way."

 The publication of expansion sets was then split between the European and Australasian markets and the North American markets.
 Starting with Kellar's Keep, released in Europe and Australasia in 1989, and North America in 1991.
 Kellar's Keep added 10 new quests and a further batch of monster figures (more Orcs, Goblins and Fimir); the American localization also added new items and artefacts.
 Released shortly after in the same years was Return of the Witch Lord which extended the undead with more skeletons, mummies and zombies.